Acova003/eventEmergencySystem/readme.md

-# The Twilio.org Rapid Response Kit
+# The Twilio.org Rapid Response Kit With Google Sheets Integration and Firebase Realtime Database
+--This adaptation adds Google Sheet integration with Firebase database service to pre-fill the recipient numbers form in the broadcast feature--

+Note: All changes to the original project will be added with "--text--"

 The Twilio.org Rapid Response Kit is a collection of open source communications tools any developer or technically inclined user can deploy quickly.
 Scroll down to [INSTALLATION](#installation) to get started.